 - Develop an implementation plan to make your system more resilient.
 Assign staff to specific actions and dates, and follow up to make sure it gets done.

 Launch!
 Consulting can assist and advise with all aspects of your utility preparedness program.
-We also hold classes and workshops on subjects from handling workplace violence to building a vulnerability assessment and developing an emergency response plan.
+We also hold workshops on subjects from handling workplace violence to building a vulnerability assessment and developing an emergency response plan.
 Contact Linda Warren (434-422-2670 or Linda@) to assist you.